AUSTIN, Texas (AP) — A look at Texas Gov. Rick Perry’s preparations for a potential 2016 presidential campaign:

-Iowa visits: Yes, third trip since November coming up: He's to campaign for Gov. Terry Branstad in late spring.
-Visited Des Moines suburbs and Davenport in February, meeting GOP activists and attending an event with business leaders sponsored by Koch brothers' Americans for Prosperity.
-Met Branstad and addressed Des Moines crowd of 400 in November.
+Iowa visits: Yes, three times in six months.
+Campaigned for Senate hopeful Matt Whitaker in late May (Whitaker lost in the primary) and promised to return often for Gov. Terry Branstad’s re-election campaign.
+Visited Des Moines suburbs and Davenport in February, meeting GOP activists and attending an event with business leaders sponsored by Koch brothers’ Americans for Prosperity.
+Met Branstad and addressed Des Moines crowd in November.

 South Carolina: Yes, spoke to state GOP in December.
-Also visited in August to raise money for Gov. Nikki Haley's re-election campaign.
-This is the state where he announced his failed presidential campaign, in August 2011, and where he dropped out, in January 2012, two days before its primary.
+Also visited in August to raise money for Gov. Nikki Haley’s re-election campaign.
+This is the state where he announced his failed presidential campaign, in August 2011, and where he dropped out, in January 2012.

-Meet the money: Yes, very friendly with major donors nationwide as former head of the Republican Governors Association, and has strong contacts with both grass-roots activists and mainstream GOP donors from his years in office.
-Since announcing last summer he won't seek a fourth full term, has had more time to work the phones privately.
+Meet the money: Friendly with major donors nationwide as former head of the Republican Governors Association and has strong contacts with both grass-roots activists and mainstream GOP donors after so many years in office in Texas.
+In May, attended Manhattan Champions of Jewish Values event with megadonor Sheldon Adelson and a possible presidential rival, New Jersey Gov. Chris Christie.
 Also has led many job-poaching missions in big states with Democratic governors and met privately during those trips with key donors, especially in New York and California.

-Hog the TV: Raising his profile lately, making several national TV appearances while starring in a flood of media spots in California designed to persuade businesses based there to move to Texas.
-On "Meet the Press" in May: "I'm going to be across the country talking about red-state versus blue-state policies.
-Hopefully engaged in a good, thoughtful, winsome conversation about how do we make America more competitive."
-Debated health care law on "Crossfire" in September with Maryland Gov. Martin O'Malley, who's considering running for Democratic presidential nomination.
+Hog the TV: Making many national TV appearances while starring in media spots designed to persuade businesses in Democratic-led states to move to Texas.
+On “Meet the Press” in May: “I’m going to be across the country talking about red-state versus blue-state policies.
+Hopefully engaged in a good, thoughtful, winsome conversation about how do we make America more competitive.”
+Debated the health care law on “Crossfire” in September with Maryland Gov. Martin O’Malley, who’s considering running for Democratic presidential nomination.

-Do something: "Texas Miracle" job-creation boom saw the state create a third of the net new jobs nationwide between 2003 and 2013, although Texas has disproportionately high percentage of hourly workers earning minimum wage or less.
-Toyota's U.S. headquarters is moving to Texas from California, as is Occidental Petroleum's HQ.
+Do something: “Texas Miracle” job-creation boom saw the state create a third of the net new jobs nationwide for 10 years ending in 2013, although Texas has disproportionately high percentage of hourly workers earning minimum wage or less.
+Toyota’s U.S. headquarters is moving to Texas from California, as is Occidental Petroleum’s HQ.
 Helped muscle new abortion restrictions into law last summer.
-Challenged the Democratic candidate to replace him as governor, state Sen. Wendy Davis, on the abortion issue by asking, what if her mother had aborted her?
+Challenged the Democratic candidate to replace him as governor, state Sen. Wendy Davis, on the abortion issue by asking what if her mother had aborted her?

 Baggage: “Oops!”
 Memories of his stumbling and what he now calls “humbling” 2012 campaign, a quick progression from a front-runner to flameout.
 Deflection: Owns up to his “botched efforts” in last campaign.
 He’s got a more serious, mature look with dark-framed eyeglasses and more touches of gray for the man long dubbed “Governor Good Hair.”
 Also a potential drag: a grand jury investigation in Austin into whether he abused power by cutting off state financing for an office of public corruption prosecutors led by a Democrat who refused to resign after being convicted of drunken driving.

 Shadow campaign: Created Americans for Economic Freedom in 2013 to raise his profile again, help him test the waters and broadcast ads promoting Republican governors nationwide.
-Using more than $200,000 left over from the PAC that raised millions for his 2012 campaign, the group was formed with Jeff Miller, a former chief financial officer for the California Republican Party, as CEO.
-Board members include economist Art Laffer and former House Speaker Newt Gingrich, whose 2012 White House campaign Perry endorsed upon giving up his own presidential bid.
-That group and public-private marketing fund TexasOne have paid for much of Perry's domestic and overseas travel.
+Using funds left over from the PAC that raised millions for his 2012 campaign, the group was formed with Jeff Miller, a former chief financial officer for the California Republican Party, as CEO.
+That group and public-private marketing fund TexasOne have paid for much of Perry’s domestic and overseas travel.